warp-contracts/warp-dre-node/README.md

 * `REJECT` - an update or registration request has been rejected either because of incoming message validation errors or because contract is blacklisted.
 * `FAILURE` - an error have occurred during contract evaluation
-* `EVALUATED` - contract has been successfully evaluated
+* `EVALUATED` - contract has been successfully evaluated (but it required loading interactions from Warp GW)
-* `PROGRESS` - after evaluating each 500 interactions (useful for tracking the evaluation progress of a registered contract that has thousands of interactions)
+* `PROGRESS` - added after evaluating each 500 interactions (useful for tracking the evaluation progress of a registered contract that has thousands of interactions)
+* `UPDATED` - contract has been successfully updated using the interaction sent in the message

 ### 4. Blacklisting

 Whenever a contract reaches a certain amount of failures (3 for both dre-1 and dre-2) - it is blacklisted and ignored.

 ### 5. Endpoints